YassineYousfi/alaska/README.md

 ## Getting started - Downloading datasets

-This repo comes with minimal image examples, the complete datasets are available [here](https://alaska.utt.fr/alaska1#material) (note that you need to create a free account)
+This repo comes with minimal image examples, the complete datasets used to train these models have been removed from the official Alaska website by the organizers.

 ## References